ltbittner/share-api/README.md

 source (required) : source to photo you wish to share
 message : text to go along with image

+#### postTwitterVideo(params, success, error)
+Uploading to twitter may take a while, pleaes be patient while waiting for the callback functions
+**params**
+source (required) : source to video you wish to upload (MP4 ONLY)
+message : text to go along with video

 #### twitterIntent(params, success, error)
 **params**
 text : text to put in tweet